 Local OpenVINO Model Conversion¶

 In this tutorial, you’ll learn how to convert OpenVINO IR models into the format required to run on DepthAI, even on a low-powered Raspberry Pi.
-I’ll introduce you to the OpenVINO toolset, the Open Model Zoo (where we’ll download the face-detection-retail-0004 model), and show you how to generate the files needed to run model inference on your DepthAI board.
+I’ll introduce you to the OpenVINO toolset, the Open Model Zoo (where we’ll download the face-detection-retail-0004 model), and show you how to generate the .blob file needed to run model inference on your DepthAI board.

 Haven’t heard of OpenVINO or the Open Model Zoo?
 I’ll start with a quick introduction of why we need these tools.